parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 1. Right-click on the request and select `Copy URL`.
 2. Go to `TLS Pass Through` and click the `Paste URL` button.

-Edit the config file:
+Edit the config file directly:

 1. Export the config file (or edit the one from below).
 2. Add new items to `project_options > ssl_pass_through > rules`.
     1. Don't forget to escape backslashes in the JSON string
 3. Reload the config file.

-There were some domains that did not appear in this list, things such as:
+There were some domains that did not appear in the previous list.
+I added them
+manually:

 * `.*mozilla\\.(com|net|org)`
 * `.*\.windows\.com`